What is vestibular hypersensitivity?IN BRIEF

 Movements

-Many movements can be difficult for people with vestibular hypersensitivity.
+Several types of movement may be difficult for people with vestibular hypersensitivity:

 - Sports